entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 ### Backend for Frontend (BFF)

-A microservice architecture allows teams to iterate quickly and to develop technology to scale rapidly.
+A microservice architecture allows teams to iterate quickly and develop technology to scale rapidly.
 Backend for Frontend is an architecture pattern built with microservices.
 The key component of this pattern is an application connecting the frontend